YSheikh1/PoliticsHub/content/pages/about.md

 title: About
 ---

-My name is Yahya Sheikh and I am a highschool student interested in Politics!
+My name is Yahya Sheikh and I am a Canadian highschool student interested in Politics!

-This blog will be, mostly, about Canadian politics specifically.